dreambitsfoundation/product_showtimes/readme.md

 # Instructions

+## Prerequisite

+- Please install redis server into your local
+- Configure `product_showtime/settings.py` for its `CACHE` section to work with your requirement.

 ## INSTALLATION

 - First activate the virtual environment using `source/venv/activate`
 - Run the package using `python manage.py runserver`
 - Run tests using `python manage.py test`

+## FIRST TODOs

+- Run the management command `python manage.py load_movies_from_imdb` to load the latest box-office movies from IMdb.
+- The above mentioned command may be assigned to a cron job to run once a day to update the records regularly.

 ## FEATURES